 Pruning dwarf olive trees is pretty straightforward unless you want to create some specific bush type.
 Make sure to always prune dwarf olive trees in late winter or early spring.

-Here are a few quick guidelines you should follow when pruning dwarf olive trees::
+Quick guidelines you should follow when pruning dwarf olive trees:

-- Remove branches too close to soil and ones that grow along the trunk
+• Remove branches too close to the soil and ones that grow along the trunk

 Just make sure that you have the right pruning equipment since the whole job will be much easier, and you’ll reduce the chances of messing something up.